Welcome

 Various types

 Tiger bells vary in shape, size and design.
-The majority of the bells belong to one of four type groups: type A, type B, type C and type D. Some variations exist.
+The majority of the bells belong to one of four type groups: type A, type B and type C. Some variations exist.
 Those variations that are inspired by the tiger bell but miss one or more of the typical characteristics are grouped into the Alternatives.
 Alternatives are inspired by, or resemble type A bells and type B bells.

 Type A